 Scholarly Commons Citation

 Gostin, Lawrence O., "The Politics of AIDS: Compulsory State Powers, Public Health, and Civil Liberties" (1989).
 Georgetown Law Faculty Publications and Other Works.
-Paper 772.
+772.